tylerbutler/engineer/engineer/docs_source/settings.rst

       **Default:** ``SITE_TITLE Feed``

-      The title of the site's RSS feed.
+      The title of the site's Atom feed.

    .. attribute:: FEED_ITEM_LIMIT

       **Default:** ``ROLLUP_PAGE_SIZE``

-      Controls how many posts are listed in the site RSS feed.
+      Controls how many posts are listed in the site Atom feed.

    .. attribute:: FEED_DESCRIPTION

       **Default:** ``The FEED_ITEM_LIMIT most recent posts from SITE_TITLE.``

-      The description of the site's RSS feed.
+      The description of the site's Atom feed.

    .. attribute:: FEED_URL

-      **Default:** ``HOME_URL/feeds/rss.xml``
+      **Default:** ``HOME_URL/feeds/atom.xml``

-      The URL of the site's RSS feed.
+      The URL of the site's Atom feed.
 This only affects the links to the feed that are output in templates using :ref:`urlname('feed') <urlname>`.
-The feed itself will still be written out to ``HOME_URL/feeds/rss.xml``, so you can configure a Feedburner URL, for example, as your feed URL, and then point Feedburner to ``HOME_URL/feeds/rss.xml``.
+The feed itself will still be written out to ``HOME_URL/feeds/atom.xml``, so you can configure a Feedburner URL, for example, as your feed URL, and then point Feedburner to ``HOME_URL/feeds/atom.xml``.

+      .. versionchanged:: 0.5.0
+         The default feed format changed to Atom in Engineer 0.5.0.
+A feed in the RSS format is still generated and output to ``HOME_URL/feeds/rss.xml``, but all the default feed-related settings point to the Atom formatted feed.

 Theme Settings